 \end{theorem*} Note that, as dimensional reduction of the Kapustin-Witten equations, any EBE-solution immediately provides an $S^1_t$-invariant solution of the Kapustin-Witten equations.
 The content of the theorem is that also the reverse is true: any solution for $S^1_t$-invariant knots is necessarily a lift of an EBE-solution -- or equivalently a lift of a constant loop in $\Omega \mathcal{M}^{\mathrm{EBE}}$.
 This result also provides a restriction on the bundle map in~\eqref{eq:khovanov-bundle-map} if $K$ is not constant along $S^1_t$: the range must be the space of non-vertical or horizontal loops, which we denote by $\Omega_h \mathcal{M}^{\mathrm{EBE}}$.

-The proof of He and Mazzeo's theorem is based on a Weitzenböck formula that equates the full Kapustin-Witten equations with the EBE up to certain boundary terms.
-A prerequisite for this Weitzenböck formula is the assumption that the position of knot singularities is $S^1_t$-invariant.
+The proof of He and Mazzeo's theorem is based on a Weitzenb\"ock formula that equates the full Kapustin-Witten equations with the EBE up to certain boundary terms.
+A prerequisite for this Weitzenb\"ock formula is the assumption that the position of knot singularities is $S^1_t$-invariant.
 This assumption will be dropped in the analysis presented here, such that the classification of solutions requires a richer structure.

-Instead of the Weitzenböck formula of He and Mazzeo, we rely on the Hermitian Yang-Mills structure of the decoupled Haydys-Witten equations\footnotemark~\eqref{eq:khovanov-decoupled-Haydys-Witten-equations}.
+Instead of the Weitzenb\"ock formula of He and Mazzeo, we rely on the Hermitian Yang-Mills structure\footnotemark of the decoupled Haydys-Witten equations~\eqref{eq:khovanov-decoupled-Haydys-Witten-equations}.

 This structure is most easily described in the $4\mathcal{D}$-formalism, where one uses the Haydys-Witten fields $(A,B)$ to define four $\ad E_{\mathbb{C}}$-valued differential operators $\mathcal{D}_\mu$, $\mu=0,1,2,3$ (see \autoref{sec:khovanov-hermitian-yang-mills}).
 In terms of these operators, the decoupled Haydys-Witten equations are equivalent to